ecmwf/aviso/docs/source/guide/python_api.rst

    trigger = {"type": "function", "function": do_something}

    # create a event listener request that uses that trigger
-   request = {"class": "od", "stream": "oper", "expver": 1, "domain": "g", "step": 1}
+   request = {"key1": "value1", "key2": "20210101", "key3": "a"}
-   listeners = {"listeners": [{"event": "mars", "request": request, "triggers": [trigger]}]}
+   listeners = {"listeners": [{"event": "generic1", "request": request, "triggers": [trigger]}]}

    # run it
    aviso = NotificationManager()
    aviso.listen(listeners=listeners)

 .. note::
-   The example is assuming the default configuration file ~/aviso/config.yaml is defined for authentication purposes as explained in :ref:`getting_started`.
+   This example is using the default configuration file in `~/aviso/config.yaml` and the generic listener schema presented in :ref:`getting_started`.
+Alternatively, a configuration object can be passed to the `NotificationManager`.

+See :ref:`python_api_ref` for more info.